Alex61NN5/angular-universal-pwa-heroku-starter/README.md

 ![angular-universal](https://user-images.githubusercontent.com/20350641/48462006-7ab8c500-e82a-11e8-8f0a-cedf39303957.png)

+**This is a starting point for an Angular Universal application that can then be published correctly to heroku with working SSR(server side rendering)**

 This starter was created by creating a new angular application with `@angular/cli@7.0.0` and combining the techniques shown in these two articles.

 [deploying-an-angular-universal-app-to-heroku](https://medium.com/augie-gardner/deploying-an-angular-universal-app-to-heroku-eca2b7966947)